Evil Dead (2013 film): Sequel

-In October 2019, Raimi announced at the New York Comic Con, that a new film was officially green-lit and in development.
-Robert G. Tapert was set to produce, while Raimi and Campbell served as executive producers only, all under their Ghost House Pictures banner.
+In October 2019, Raimi announced at the New York Comic Con, that a new Evil Dead film was officially green-lit and in development, with Robert G. Tapert as producer, while Raimi and Campbell served as executive producers only, all under their Ghost House Pictures banner.
 In June 2020, Lee Cronin was chosen as a director with a script he wrote.
-Raimi chose the filmmaker from a list of potential directors, to continue the franchise.
-Officially titled Evil Dead Rise, the project was announced to be developed by New Line Cinema and released on HBO Max.
-Principal photography commenced on June 6, 2021, in New Zealand.
-In May 2021, Alyssa Sutherland and Lily Sullivan had been cast in the film, followed by Gabrielle Echols, Morgan Davies, and Nell Fisher in June and Mia Challis in July.
-Cronin stated the production was half-way completed by July 2021, while filming concluded on October 27, 2021.
-The filmmaker stated that the project used over 6,500 liters of fake blood during production.
-Evil Dead Rise is scheduled to be theatrically released on April 21, 2023.
+Officially titled Evil Dead Rise, the project was developed by New Line Cinema.
+Alyssa Sutherland and Lily Sullivan were cast in the film, and filming concluded on October 27, 2021.
+Evil Dead Rise was theatrically released on April 21, 2023.